Edwin M. Watson: Early life and career

 He was commissioned a second lieutenant in the Infantry.
+In 1908 he was elected as a member of the Virginia Society of the Cincinnati by right of his descent from Captain William Penn of the 1st Continental Dragoons who died in service in 1777.

 Watson served overseas twice, in the Philippines and Mexico, before he was transferred back to the United States in 1915.
 There, he gained his first experience with presidential service by acting as a junior military aide to President Woodrow Wilson.
 He transferred from the infantry to the field artillery on January 13, 1917.

 Shortly after America's entry into the First World War in April 1917, Watson requested an active duty assignment with the American Expeditionary Force that was heading for the front in France.
-He served there for the remainder of the war, earning two Silver Stars from the US Army and the Croix de Guerre from the French government.
+He served there for the remainder of the war, earning two Silver Stars from the U.S. Army and the Croix de Guerre from the French government.
 He remained in France for the Paris Peace Conference to write the Treaty of Versailles, which formally ended the First World War.
 There, he again worked for the adoption of President Wilson's Fourteen Points to guide the postwar world.